Destrospean/Sims3PackagingUtils/TuningResourceGenerator/README.md

+This repository is a WIP collection of tools for Sims 3 modding.
+Hereinafter are descriptions of the listed tools.

+### Tuning Resource Generator

 This is a tool to automatically generate tuning _XML resources from the assemblies in a .package file for The Sims 3.

 It works by the user dragging a package with the assemblies imported on top of the executable and said executable generates tunables and their comments (along with any assigned values in the code) as _XML resources, with the instance hash being that of the namespace + class of the class each tuning file corresponds to.
 It accounts for different classes by making a separate _XML resource for each class with tunable fields, and also works for packages with multiple assemblies.